Apply for a direct rent payment – pilot research

 - Your participation will involve attending an initial ‘start up’ meeting and then, during the trial, a combination of face to face interviews, telephone interviews and visits to watch you use the service.
 Landlords who wish to get further involved may opt to carry out diary studies which will help us to understand in detail your full customer journey / experience.
 Details will be covered in the start-up meeting.

 - Any information you provide or feedback you give as part of the trial will be treated in the strictest confidence and will only be used for research purposes.
-It will not be shared outside of DWP
+It will not be shared outside of the DWP.

 If you are interested: